Delano, California

 Delano (/dəˈleɪnoʊ/ də-LAY-noh) is a city in Kern County, California, United States.
-Delano is located about 30 mi north-northwest of Bakersfield at an elevation of 315 feet.
+Delano is located about 30 mi north-northwest of Bakersfield at an elevation of 315 feet, in the San Joaquin Valley, the southern half of California's Central Valley.
 The population was 51,428 in 2020, down from 53,041 in 2010.
 It is Kern County's second-largest city after Bakersfield.